US Navy ship collides with Korean fishing boat

 While Navy officials are downplaying the collision, former sailors said that incidents of this kind are not "commonplace," as the service suggested and, at the very least, represent a significant professional embarrassment.

 "At end of the day, this is unacceptable.
-It is not considered a fact of life in (the) maritime community," said Bryan McGrath, a Navy veteran and founder The FerryBridge Group, a consulting agency that specializes in naval and national security issues.
+It is not considered a fact of life in (the) maritime community," said Bryan McGrath, a Navy veteran and founder of The FerryBridge Group, a consulting agency that specializes in naval and national security issues.

 "I watched enough of my friends have issues like this and be removed from command," he added.